Pro-Israeli Media Coverage

 This is what passes for most Israeli journalism.
 Ugly distortion and lies substitute for vital truths.
 More bombing, shelling and perhaps Cast Lead 2.0 is suggested to stop “terror.”
 Many, perhaps most, Israelis support it.

-headlined “Explaining Gaza,” saying”
+A JP editorial headlined “Explaining Gaza,” saying”

 Israel should enlist international community support before launching another major military operation.
 Gaza rocket fire was called “unprovoked.”
 Israelis live under “constant fear.”